NICMx/FORT-validator/docs/incidence.md

 ]
 ```

 `name` is the identifier of an incidence.
 It is case-sensitive and developer-defined.
-It states an ID of the particular error condition that will be handled by the remaining field.
+It states the ID of the particular error condition that will be handled by the remaining field.

 `action` is an enumeration that states the outcome of a violation of the corresponding incidence.
 It can take one of three values: